Tipos de arroz: el ingrediente que decide el éxito de tu paella

 ● Cooking time: shorter than Bomba

-The ideal rice: single-variety, fresh and well-milled
+The ideal rice: single-varietal, fresh and well milled

-A good rice for paella should:
+A good paella rice should:

 ● Be part of the current campaign